SeanSoraghan/Feature-Extractor/README.md

 #Spectral
 Centroid (0 - 1)  - the spectral centroid of the signal.
 This can be a good indication of the 'brightness' of a sound.

-Flatness (0 - 1)  - the spectral flatness of the signal.
-This can be a good indication of the 'noisiness' of a sound.

-Spread   (0 - 1)  - the spectral spread of the audio signal.
-Pure sinusoidal tones will have close to 0 spread.
-More broadband signals will have
-                    higher spectral spread.

-Slope    (-1 - 1) - the spectral slope of the signal.
-The 'gradient' of the spectrum.
-Higher slope values indicate a higher proportion
-                    of high-end frequency in the spectrum

 #Harmonic

-The harmonic features are still in development - there should be an updated (working) version coming very soon.

-F0 Estimation (Pitch, 0 - 1) - a very crude estimation of the fundamental frequency.
+Pitch - a very crude estimation of the fundamental frequency.
 It is currently normalised between 0 and 20000 Hz

-Harmonic Energy Ratio (HER) - an estimation of how much harmonic energy there is in the signal.
-Again, it's a crude estimate.
-This
-                              could be used as an indication of how 'out of tune' or 'detuned' the audio is.
-It will also be high in cases where the audio is purely inharmonic (i.e. noise).

-Inharmonicity - still in development.

 #OSC Bundle Structure
 The OSC bundle will contain 4 floats in the following order: